Zhytniy Market: Indoor market

 The current modernist building was designed by Valentyn Shtolko and Olha Monina, and built in 1974–1980.
 Designed to accommodate 1,350 vendors, it was then the largest indoor market in Europe.
 A curving concrete ceiling patterned with hexagonal indentations spans the market hall, supported by jutting beams.
 Clerestory windows on all sides are overlaid with metal designs evoking the horse chestnut leaf that symbolises Kyiv.
 Metal reliefs on the exterior by Anatoliy Domnych depict Ukrainian trade routes over 1,500 years.

-Original project also featured a 112-suite hotel, however with Podil gaining a status of architectural reserve the plans were scrapped.
-On the place of the cancelled hotel two rain shelters had been installed, in 1990's they were demolished in favor of a car park.
+The projected development also included a 112-suite hotel; however, with Podil gaining the status of an architectural preserve, the plans were scrapped.
+Two rain shelters were installed on the site of the cancelled hotel; in the 1990s these were demolished and replaced with a car park.

-29 January 2009 Kyiv City Council agreed to privatize Zhytniy and Volodymyrskyi markets, the next day it was attempted to intentionally damage the first one by setting it on fire, which was a common scheme to legally demolish the historical buildings for a new construction.
-Market's security was missing and a fire was noticed by one of the salesmen who called the fire department.
-In fire a fish shop was damaged and a building got filled with smoke so it had to be ventilated for entire day.
-2 February 2010 the workers of Zhytniy Market gathered to protest the privatization.
+On 29 January 2009 Kyiv City Council agreed to privatise the Zhytniy and Volodymyrskyi markets; the next day someone set fire to Zhytniy Market, which was a common scheme to legally demolish historic buildings in order to make way for new construction.
+Rather than market security, one of the market sellers saw the fire and called the fire department.
+The fire damaged a fish vendor's stall and filled the building with smoke so that it had to be ventilated for an entire day.
+On 2 February 2010 the workers of Zhytniy Market gathered to protest its privatisation.

-Throughout the years the building has been increasingly in need of renovation and is threatened by the war that began with Russia's invasion in February 2022 and also by anti-Russian sentiment that has led to the destruction of many monuments from the Soviet era.
+Over the years the building has become increasingly in need of renovation, and it is threatened by the war that began with Russia's invasion in February 2022 and also by anti-Russian sentiment that has led to the destruction of many monuments from the Soviet era.
 Once packed with vendors and the site of monthly flea markets, it is now little used.
-The Kyiv City Council has offered its lease at auction and then withdrawn it twice in 2024.
+In 2024, the city council twice offered its lease at auction and then withdrew it.
 Celebrity chef Yevhen Klopotenko is among those urging the building be saved and refurbished as a tourist attraction.